 “We’re around Yreld, at what was the site of the largest inner ring battle that no one knows about.
 You probably heard that Yreld had been devastated by a mutant locust plague, but the truth is much worse.
 The Independents had a base there and the Government decided to make an example of it.
 The planet and its three moons are now lifeless.
 No one who’s gone down to salvage has come back.
 Looks like the Independents and the Zombie Raiders didn’t go down without a fight.”

 I knew all this.
 I was there.
-It was where I decided to defect from the Black-Star and fake my death.
+It was where I decided to defect from the Black-Sun and fake my death.
 The ship flew into a hard to navigate section and through the view ports I saw my old 16-19 Rainbow, the ship that shouldn’t exist.

 I was so fixated on the ship that I didn’t see the salvage ship with the big red crossbones painted on it’s hull.